 Following the evaluation outlined in Section E, the Secretary will announce awarded projects by posting a list of selected projects at www.transportation.gov/BUILDgrants.
-Notice of selection is not authorization to begin performance.
+Notice of selection is not authorization to begin performance or to incur costs for the proposed project.
 Following that announcement, the relevant operating administration will contact the point of contact listed in the SF 424 to initiate negotiation of the grant agreement for authorization.